-As mentioned earlier, the BAA (article 18) prescribes that the arbitrator is the 'judge in fact and in law'.
+Article 18 of the BAA prescribes that the arbitrator is the 'judge in fact and in law'.
 Within the scope of their mandate, arbitrators have similar powers to judges, except for coercive and enforcement powers.

-Under Brazilian law, judges have the power to seek evidence to establish the facts of the case.
-To that end, they may request the production of documents, request information to public authorities and government bodies, determine the examination of witnesses, determine inspections, among others; provided, of course, that the principles of due process are respected by communicating new evidence with the parties.
+Brazilian judges have the power to seek evidence to establish the facts of the case.
+To that end, they may request the production of documents, request information to public authorities, determine the examination of witnesses, and determine inspections, among others.

-Judges have also the power to raise issues of law, even if not alleged by the parties.
+Judges also have the power to raise issues of law, even if not alleged by the parties.
 The general principles of iura novit curia and da mihi factum dabo tibi ius have long been applied by Brazilian courts.
-Decisions based on legal issues that have not been raised by the parties are valid; provided, again, that due process has been observed.

-Therefore, arbitrators, as judges, have broad powers to investigate the facts and apply the law within the limits of the case at hand, provided that such investigation is determinative to the adjudication of the claims and defences of the parties.
+Therefore, arbitrators, as judges, have broad powers to investigate the facts and apply the law within the limits of the case at hand, provided that such investigation is determinative to the adjudication of the dispute.